tshauck/blog.trenthauck.com/content/posts/google-service-accounts-for-google-analytics.md

     # it under the hood
     from oauth2client.client import SignedJwtAssertionCredentials

+    # I realized after the fact that this import is missing
+    # put another way, I didn't test this :)
+    from apiclient.discovery import build

     f = file('pk.p12', 'rb') #you get this from api console key = f.read()
     f.close()